 The magnetic compass is the primary direction indicator in an aircraft, but it is prone to a number of errors due to acceleration, turbulence and they are sometimes difficult to read.
 To solve this problem we use a direction indicator based on a gyro.
 These are stable, accurate, easy to read and can be coupled to an autopilot and even synchronized to a magnetic compass.

 During preflight, taxi and cruise the pilot needs to look out for correct instrument indications and verify, if possible, with the real world by looking outside.
-Any failure during IFR means an emergency should backup instruments not be installed.
+Any failure during IFR means an emergency should backup instruments not be installed in your aircraft.

 Inside the HI you will find a tied gyro which its rotor axis horizontally.
 Thus it spins in the vertical plane.
 The rotor is mounted in two gimbal rings.
 The outer ring is mounted vertically and rotates freely around 360° parallel with the normal axis (vertical) of the aircraft.
 On this outer gimbal the index card is attached with the headings in older models.
 Newer models have a vertical indicator card.

-The inner gimbal ring is mounted horizontally inside the outer gimbal making sure that the inner ring can bank as the aircraft pitches and rolls and this arrangement keeps the rotor it a vertical position.
+The inner gimbal ring is mounted horizontally inside the outer gimbal thus making sure that the inner ring can bank as the aircraft pitches and rolls and this arrangement keeps the rotor in a vertical position.

-This is when both gimbal ring are mechanically locked or clamped at right angles to each other.
+The gyro is caged when both gimbal ring are mechanically locked or clamped at right angles to each other.
 Then its possible to adjust or synchronise the heading indicator to the magnetic compass.

 Electrically or by air

 The gyro rotor is usually driven by a jet of air directed to a number of grooves on the outside of the rotor.
 The jet is mounted on the outer gimbal ring and this makes sure that, should the gyro not be in a vertical position, precession will erect the gyro (resulting from air jet force and the direction of rotation).
 Such as after engine start.